Skip to main content

 Where I've gone deep

-A few of the rooms I've spent the most time in.
-Not the menu — just a sense of the kind of work I've taken seriously.
+The track record behind the current work.
+A few of the other rooms I've spent the most time in.
+Not a menu, just a sense of the kind of problems I take seriously.

-Senior engineer on the dispute-automation pipeline — the engine that audits ocean-freight invoices, catches unfair detention and demurrage charges, and routes them for recovery.
+Senior engineer on the dispute-automation pipeline.
+It's the engine that audits ocean-freight invoices, catches unfair detention and demurrage charges, and routes them for recovery.
 Owned chunks of the auditing intelligence and the platform infrastructure underneath it.
 The system has clawed back over $10M for importers who used to treat those fees as the cost of doing business.

 Senior engineer on Pulse, the core platform serving a flatbed carrier network that grew past 20,000 members.
 Wrote the banking integrations that paid carriers in minutes instead of waiting weeks on ACH, and stood up the factoring engine that fronted invoices so small operators could keep wheels turning.
 The plumbing that quietly decides whether a one-truck shop makes payroll.